CharBar3/dayHop/readme.md

 ## Features I'd like to ADD!

 1. Calendar View that for posts
-2. A notification to remind you to post/lets you know when you havne't posted that day upon login.
+2. A notification to remind you to post/lets you know when you haven't posted that day upon login.
 3. Adding a picture to posts